JoshMermel/JoshMermel.github.io/_posts/2020-09-19-twisty-puzzles-into.md

 a puzzle that is a lot like a Rubik's cube except that it's based around a dodecahedron.
 I was able to apply some of my knowledge from the Rubik's Cube to the megaminx but got stuck on the last layer.
-Even though the puzzles were quite similar, I didn't understand what the seemingly-magic algorithms from my brother's notes so I was lost when it came to adapting them to a new situation.
+Even though the puzzles were quite similar, I didn't understand the seemingly-magic algorithms from my brother's notes so I was lost when it came to adapting them to a new situation.
 Eventually I ended up looking up a solution online so I could solve the puzzle and at the time that felt satisfying.

 Rediscovery
 ===========